|

 3. G-ARVA parked at Wisley with ground supplies of air and electricity connected, this may have been a promotional photo for the company that supplied the GPU.
 'VA was allocated to system testing in the flight test programme.

 4. On this photo G-ARVA is parked at Wisley behind Gloster Javelin XA778, the tail of prototype G-ARTA is in the foreground.
-The Javelin was normally based at Boscombe Down but this aircraft was fitted with sensitive calibrated instruments and was used to fly with (most likely) G-ARTA to verify the readings of its pitot-static system.
+The Javelin was normally based at Boscombe Down but this aircraft was fitted with sensitive calibrated instruments and was used to fly with G-ARTA, G-ARVB and other airframes to verify the readings of the pitot-static system.

 Photo J.